-- A. Fair and Impartial Decisions-Makers.
-Each council member shall keep an open mind and shall base his or her decision on the evidence presented at the hearing, in the public record, and in accordance with the applicable law.
+- A. Fair and Impartial Decision-Makers.
+Each Council member shall keep an open mind and shall base his or her decision on the evidence presented at the hearing, in the public record, and in accordance with the applicable law.
 Accordingly, council members shall refrain from making any public statements prior to the hearing, for or against the application.
-If, because of conflict of interest, bias or other factors, a council member does not have an open mind and cannot base his or her decision on the evidence and applicable law, the council member should advise the council of this fact, and withdraw from any further participation in the proceedings.
-A council member that has been excused from participation for this reason shall not participate in any way in subsequent proceedings, and shall not be present in any public hearings related to the application. - Council Member Disclosures.
-If a council member has engaged in exparte В. communications (written or verbal), made any site visits, conducted any investigations, or consulted with any experts prior to the hearing, except as provided under this policy, the council member shall disclose such ex parte communications, site visits, investigations or consultations at the start of the hearing.
-Specifically, with respect to ex parte communications (including consultations with experts), the council member shall disclose the subject of the communication and the identity of the person or group with whom the communication took place.
+If, because of conflict of interest, bias or other factors, a council member does not have an open mind and cannot base his or her decision on the evidence and applicable law, the council member should advise the Council of this fact, and withdraw from any further participation in the proceedings.
+A Council member that has been excused from participation for this reason shall not participate in any way in subsequent proceedings, and shall not be present in any public hearings related to the application. - B. Council Member Disclosures.
+If a Council member has engaged in exparte communications (written or verbal), made any site visits, conducted any investigations, or consulted with any experts prior to the hearing except as provided under this policy, the council member shall disclose such ex parte communications, site visits, investigations or consultations at the start of the hearing.
+Specifically, (i) with respect to ex parte communications (including consultations with experts), the council member shall disclose the subject of the communication and the identity of the person or group with whom the communication took place.
 If the communication was in writing and was actually read by the council member, a copy of the written communication shall be given to city staff and included in staff's file on the matter.
-The written communication shall be available for public inspection prior to the hearing, shall be given by city staff to the clerk at the start of the hearing, and shall be made a part of the record.
-With respect to site visits and other investigations, the council member shall disclose the fact of such visits and investigations, and any findings made or information obtained.
+The written communication shall be available for public inspection prior to the hearing, shall be given by city staff to the clerk at the start of the hearing, and shall be made a part of the record, and (ii) with respect to site visits and other investigations, the council member shall disclose the fact of such visits and investigations, and any findings made or information obtained.
 Any council member disclosing such matters shall confirm at the start of the hearing whether he or she has an open mind and is able to base his or her decision on the evidence presented at the hearing and the applicable law. - C. Rules of Evidence.
 The formal rules of evidence shall not apply.
-Generally, any evidence which is relevant to the issues will be admissible, and concerns relating to the reliability or trustworthiness of the evidence (e.g., hearsay) will be considered by the body in their evaluation.
-Objections to evidence shall be resolved as a procedural decision by the mayor. - D. Role of the City Attorney.
-The city attorney's office shall be responsible for conformance to the Colorado Rules of Professional Conduct for lawyers as promulgated by the Colorado Supreme Court.
-In a contested quasi-judicial hearing where the city attorney has been involved in the representation of the city department enforcing a matter, the city attorney may retain special legal counsel to represent the council.
+Generally, any evidence which is relevant to the issues will be admissible, and concerns relating to the reliability or trustworthiness of the evidence (e.g., hearsay) will go to the weight to be given the evidence.
+Objections to evidence shall be resolved as a procedural decision by the Mayor. - D. Role of the City Attorney.
+The City Attorney's Office shall be responsible for conformance to the Colorado Rules of Professional Conduct for lawyers as promulgated by the Colorado Supreme Court.
+In a contested quasi-judicial hearing where the City Attorney has been involved in the representation of the City department enforcing a matter, the City Attorney may retain special legal counsel to represent the Council.